The real work comes in with the nuts and bolts of implementing new changes according to policy updates.

 Like most policy development, CJIS compliance is not a one-and-done process.

 One of the requirements is ongoing audits, including a “State Audit” every three years.
+Learn more about achieving CJIS security policy compliance here.

 It will be your responsibility to regularly review policies, procedures, location security, data/IT security.
 Work with your team to plan how you will keep all your files updated and organized ahead of time.